RyanBeaudryTech/network-drift-detector/README.md

 - Reduce noise while highlighting meaningful change
 - Produce output that is easy to scan during incidents
 - Reflect real-world network operations workflows

 ---

-## Possible Future Enhancements

-- Snapshot collection via SSH using Netmiko or Paramiko
-- Support for additional protocols such as BGP and OSPF
-- Export results as JSON, Markdown, or HTML
-- Exit codes for CI or monitoring integration
-- Historical drift trend analysis

----